 When you bought your first home, the floor plan is something you likely took into consideration.
 Did the kitchen flow smoothly into the dining room and living room, allowing you to entertain family and guests with ease?
 What about the location and number of bedrooms or bathrooms?

 As you consider making the move from an independent home to a suitable senior living community, you should be thinking about senior living floor plans, among many other considerations.
 Though it may seem insignificant to some, floor plans can make a difference between comfortable accommodations and uncomfortable housing that does not suit your lifestyle.

-As such, you should look for senior living floor plans that match your lifestyle as a retired adult.
-Whether you have mobility issues or not, you want to live in a place with a floor plan that is simple to follow, features wide-open spaces for easy navigation, ramps, handrails, elevators, and other handicap-accessible features.
+Secondly, if you have mobility issues, you want to live in a place with a floor plan that is simple to follow and features wide-open spaces for easy navigation, ramps, handrails, elevators, and other handicap-accessible features.
 Likewise, cupboards and shelves should be in easy-to-reach locations so you don't jeopardize your health to enjoy your morning coffee.

 When you tour a senior living community, keep these factors in mind, and never be afraid to ask a residence representative about floor plan features that make living in that community safer for you, both physically and emotionally.